jdblack/odoo_docker/README.md

 This approach lets you securely load any configuration option from a file.

-> [!TIP]
-> the file name is case-insensitive inside the image

 ### Docker Compose
 Docker Compose supports secret files natively.
-Create a file (e.g., `odoo_db_password.txt`) and reference it in your `docker-compose.yml`:
+Create a file (e.g., `odoo_db_password`) and reference it in your `docker-compose.yml`:

 ```yaml
 services: